-Hofstra Passes Another Early-Season Test in Home Opener - NY Sports Day
+Hofstra Passes Another Early-Season Test In Home Opener - NY Sports Day

 Claxton noted of the Gaels, “Their game plan was to stop [Estrada].
 “They put their best defender on him, but other guys stepped up, and we’re going to need that [because other teams] are going to key on Aaron every [game].”

-Relieved that he could count on Estrada’s teammates — in particular, Hofstra’s two leading scorers against Iona — Claxton added, “They stepped up in a big way.
-With Estrada having an off night, we needed other guys to step up and these guys (again pointing to Thomas and Dubar) did that.”
+Relieved that he could count on Estrada’s teammates — in particular, Hofstra’s two leading scorers — against Iona, Claxton added, “They stepped up in a big way.
+With Estrada having an off night, we needed other guys to step up and these guys (again pointing his thumbs to Thomas and Dubar) did that.”

 During a quick-moving and entertaining first half that featured only nine fouls and three free throw attempts, a 3-pointer from senior forward Quinn Slazinski — who led the Gaels in points (20, matching a career-high) and rebounds (10, a career-best) — started a run of a dozen straight Iona points to put the visitors ahead, 27-22, a little over eight minutes before halftime.